A-BAKLEH/AI-Project/MP2/README.md

 The Algorithm.py file contains the implementations of all 3 of our search algorithms, as well as the writeSearch and writeSolution function for each.
 This file also contains the node data structure, which has a boardstate,parent and cost.
 We use this data structure to store our various states and calculate the solutions based on their cost.

-The PuzzleGenerator.py file generates a text file containing the various puzzles we can test our algorithm on, and takes a minimum and maximum number of vehicles to populate the puzzle with.
+The PuzzleGenerator.py file generates a text file containing the code to generate the various puzzles we can test our algorithm on, and takes a minimum and maximum number of vehicles to populate the puzzle with.